Batavia Castle

 Castle Batavia, the administrative center of the Dutch East India Company's trade empire in Asia.

-Batavia Castle (Kasteel Batavia, Kastel Batavia) was a fort located at the mouth of Ciliwung River in Jakarta.
+Batavia Castle (Kasteel Batavia, Kastil Batavia) was a fort located at the mouth of Ciliwung River in Jakarta.
 Batavia Castle was the administrative center of Dutch East India Company (VOC) in Asia.

 Batavia Castle was also the residence of the Governor General, the highest VOC official in the Dutch East Indies who chaired the Council of the Indies, the executive committee that made decisions in the Dutch East Indies.
 Batavia Castle was demolished in 1809 by Governor General Herman Willem Daendels.

 History

 Originally, Batavia Castle was a small fortress which was developed into a castle since 1620, when the VOC succeeded in occupying Jayakarta.
 In 1629, the small fort was enlarged and strengthened to serve as a defense for the city of Batavia from the siege of the troops of the Mataram Sultanate.

 Pieter Both, the first elected Governor-General of the Dutch East Indies appointed Captain Jacques l'Hermite to purchase 2,500 square vadem (10,000 square yards) of land in Jayakarta in order to setting up a VOC loji (trading post).
 The request was granted by Prince Jayawikarta, ruler of Jayakarta, with a large amount of money (1200 riyals).
 This land is located on the east bank of the Ciliwung River, near the Chinatown area.
 In 1612, the Dutch built a lodge (building), huis (house), and factorij (factory) on this land; collectively known as the Nassau Huis.
 This agreement was maintained during the reigns of Governor General Gerard Reynst and then Laurens Reael.

 Batavia Castle was surrounded by a moat that surrounds all parts of the fort.
 Batavia Castle was demolished in 1809 by Herman Willem Daendels since building materials were needed for the construction of a new urban area in Weltevreden (now covering the area of Gambir District, Central Jakarta).
 The remaining stones of the castle were used for the construction of the Daendels' Palace in Weltevreden.

 After the Batavia Castle was dismantled in 1809, a passage connecting the central area of Batavia (now the Kota Tua area) with Sunda Kelapa Harbor was built.
 The street was named "Kasteelweg" which means "Castle Street".
 The name Kasteelweg was changed into "Jalan Tongkol" (Cob Street) in 1950.

 Before 1874, all 4 bastions of Batavia Castle were remained intact until they completely vanished from 1874 onwards.

 The remains of Batavia Castle were excavated in 1940.
 At that time, the part that was found was the landpoort (the door that facing the mainland (southern part of the castle)).